solo-io/gloo/docs/content/support/about.md

 ## Support for Istio

 Solo Support offers technical assistance for Istio in English for Solo-supported images of Istio only.
 Support for upstream Istio images is not included.
-For more information, see [Solo Istio](https://docs.solo.io/gloo-mesh-enterprise/main/reference/version/gloo_mesh_istio/).
+For more information, see [Solo distribution of Istio](https://docs.solo.io/gloo-mesh-enterprise/main/reference/version/gloo_mesh_istio/).

 We are committed to helping you successfully utilize Istio by:

-* Addressing specific questions and concerns related to the installation and maintenance of Solo Istio images.
+* Addressing specific questions and concerns related to the installation and maintenance of Solo distributions of Istio.
 * Assisting with break/fix troubleshooting.
 * Helping resolve errors or failures encountered during installation or use of our products.
 * Identifying and documenting reported bugs, as well as providing workaround solutions when possible.